 The Conundrum of Curls

 Curls are a funny thing.
 Take my dark brown, baby fine hair, for instance.
-Puberty hit around the time personaJennifer_Bealsl hair dryers infiltrated the home.
+Puberty hit around the time personal hair dryers infiltrated the home.
 That meant I learned to make my hair “Silky Smooth” as the Great Zohan would say.

 I moved to Georgia, became deeply tanned, and permed my hair so I could look like Jennifer Beals as she moved into Flashdance.
 I was mystified why so many people said I looked like her (seriously, I didn’t), but she and I had the only brunette curls in town